viktorbrenek/svg-to-png-to-woff/README.md

 }
 ```

+You can also style every individual icon if you have them mapped on your application with .less and .ts files.
+Which can be also generated with this tool.

 This approach reduces the need for additional markup or external assets, simplifying the integration of icon sets in both small and large projects.

 ---